 By-catch: By-catch varies depending upon the gear used.
 Discard mortality in the recreational sector is also highly variable between years but averages about 8% mortality of released fish.

 Aquaculture: Striped bass are grown in many aquaculture operations around the United States.
 In 2005, almost 60% of all striped bass sold in the United States were grown in aquaculture.
 Aquaculture for hybrid striped bass (a cross between white bass and striped bass) began in 1986, and production peaked in the early 2000s.
 In the Chesapeake Bay region, aquaculture has a number of potential benefits for striped bass: more readily available seafood, greater economic development, and reduced pressure on the wild stock of striped bass as well as the species on which they prey.

 Striped bass are managed directly by the state jurisdictions—the Maryland Department of Natural Resources, Virginia Marine Resource Commission, and Potomac River Fisheries Commission—through the Atlantic States Marine Fisheries Commission (ASMFC).

 Historically, the fishery for striped bass was one of the most important on the Atlantic coast.
 Overfishing and poor environmental conditions led to the collapse of the fishery in the 1980s.
 Through management coordinated by the ASMFC, and the dedication of commercial and recreational fishermen, the stock was rebuilt and was considered to be restored as of 1995.
-Total catch (recreational and commercial) was 15,600 metric tons in 2008.

 Life History and Habitat